MiraBellierr/jasmine/README.md

 <img width="120" height="120" align="left" style="float: left; margin: 0 10px 0 0;" alt="kanna" src="https://cdn.discordapp.com/attachments/873441703330185250/981433272171130920/ezgif-5-fba1ecc958.jpg">

-# Kanna
+# Jasmine

-Kanna is a Discord bot written in Javascript developed by Mirabellier just for fun. 🍄<br>Containing over 100+ commands from different categories (soon). 🌼
+Jasmine is a Discord bot written in Javascript developed by Mirabellier just for fun. 🍄<br>Containing over 100+ commands from different categories (soon). 🌼

 ## ❤️ About

-Kanna is an Anime RPG and Economy Discord bot ⚔️ developed by Mirabellier for fun.
+Jasmine is an Anime RPG and Economy Discord bot ⚔️ developed by Mirabellier for fun.
 You can invite it to your Discord server by clicking [this link](https://discord.com/api/oauth2/authorize?client_id=969633016089546763&permissions=0&scope=bot%20applications.commands)!
 You can also join our Discord server [Kanna's Kawaii Klubhouse](https://discord.gg/NcPeGuNEdc) for all questions, suggestions, and assistance!
 It comes packaged with a variety of fun commands and utility commands that can be useful for your server.

 ## 🧡 Features